mattkimlinger/Zenfolio_Scrape/README.md

 ## HOW TO USE

 Designed and tested on a Window's Machine.
+May or may not work on other machines

 ### Prerequisites:
 * python 1 installed